Why choose a career in property management?

 A property manager will generally manage a portfolio of properties usually within a specified area, not far from one another.
 A property manager is responsible for pretty much everything related to the rental of the property.
 Responsibilities include advertising properties for rent, finding new tenants and maintaining the property for the owner.

-Due to Leah Jay focusing 100% on property management, property managers are supported by other staff such as administration, leasing, marketing, human resources and a new business team.
+Due to Leah Jay focusing 100% on property management, property managers are supported by other staff such as administration, leasing, marketing and a new business team.

 So how do I become a property manager?